drjrkuhn/Ardulingua/README.md

 Delegates are based on ["The Impossibly Fast C++ Delegates"](https://www.codeproject.com/articles/11015/the-impossibly-fast-c-delegates) by Sergey A Kryukov.

-> ** WARNING **
-> Stubs and delegates do not use smart_pointers and have no destructors.
+> WARNING: Stubs and delegates do not use smart_pointers and have no destructors.
 They do not check if an object or function has gone out-of-context.
 Use them for permanent (top-level) or semi-permanent objects and functions that last the lifetime of the program.
 If you need function delegates with delete, move, etc, use std::function found in the STL header <functional>

 # Remote properties